Impact

 Risk and Exploitability

 The failure is a classic Cross‑Site Scripting weakness (CWE‑79).
-Because exploitation requires delivery of a crafted URL and a user to view the rendered page, the likelihood of real‑world attacks is moderate; the EPSS metric is not available and the vulnerability is not listed in CISA’s KEV catalog.
+Based on the description, it is inferred that exploitation requires delivery of a crafted URL and a user to view the rendered page, which implies the attack path is limited to contexts where the URL is accessible.
+The EPSS score of <1% indicates a very low probability of exploitation in the wild, and the vulnerability is not included in CISA’s KEV catalog.
+The CVSS score of 6.1 places it in the medium‑severity range.
 The primary risk is the exposure of user credentials and session data through browser‑based attacks, rather than remote code execution on the server side.

 OpenCVE Enrichment